 Chemistry (Ph.D.)

-The Ph.D. program prepares students for careers in science as researchers and educators by expanding their knowledge of chemistry while developing their ability for critical analysis, creativity, and independent study.
-Graduates are well placed for careers as professional chemists in industry, academia, government, and related areas.
+The Ph.D. program prepares students for careers in science as researchers and educators by expanding their knowledge of chemistry while developing their ability for critical analysis, creativity, independent study and complex problem solving.
+Graduates are well positioned for careers as professional chemists in industry, academia, government, and related areas.
 All students take coursework, carry out original research with a faculty mentor, and submit a dissertation.
 The program has a focus on developing strong writing and oral communication skills.
-Financial support is typically available through a teaching assistantship.
+Financial support is available through either a teaching assistantship or research assistantship.

 Ph.D.
 Degree Requirements